dmorse/pscf/doc/user-man/script.rst

 This command inverts the operation applied by RGRID_TO_KGRID: It reads a file containing values Fourier components of a field on wavevectors on a k-space FFT grid, performs an inverse Fourier transform, and outputs values of the field on a coordinate r-space grid.

   ================ ============= ============================
   Variable         Type          Description
   ================ ============= ============================
-  input_filename   character(60) name of input file
+  input_filename   character(60) input file name
                                  (wavevector grid)
-  output_filename  character(60) name of output file
+  output_filename  character(60) output file name
                                  (coordinate grid)
   ================ ============= ============================

 .. _param-rhotoomega-sub:

 RHO_TO_OMEGA